-You can create a unique email that will go out to your students when they complete each of your courses.
-When students complete a course, they are at a crucial time in your relationship with them: their satisfaction is at a peak as they’ve just finished learning, but they’re also about to stop logging in for new course content.Create course completion emails that signal the beginning, not the end, of your relationship.
-Click To Tweet
+With a Thinkfic account, you can create a unique email that will go out to your students when they complete each of your courses—signal the beginning, not the end, of your relationship.
+When students complete a course, they are at a crucial time in your relationship with them.
+Their satisfaction is at a peak as they’ve just finished learning, but they’re also about to stop logging in for new course content.

 - Thank them and congratulate them!
 Nothing is better than a well-timed congrats note on a job well done.

 - Get feedback.
 You can always build a feedback form for student feedback right into your course itself, but asking via email for student experience and testimonials is another great way to learn how you can improve your program, and also earn valuable student comments that you can share.